jamie0725/DLNLP-Project/README.md

 ### Description
 To be updated.

 ### Configuration
 Install the conda environment by running `conda env create -f environment.yml`.

-Then activate it by `conda activate dl`.
+Then activate it by `conda activate dlnlp`.

-Run `pip install -r requirements.txt` to install the additional requirements.

-Download the pretrained [Word2Vec word embeddings](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) into folder *preprocessing*.
+Download the pretrained [Word2Vec word embeddings](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) into folder **preprocessing**.